sharetribe/flex-docs/src/docs/tutorial-branding/change-default-locations/index.md

 the user's current location by default.
 In addition, you can configure default searches for certain key locations in your marketplace.

-// TODO: Update image with Biketribe final microcopy + UI

 ![Default search locations component rendered](./default-search-locations.png)

-These default locations improve UX since users don't need to type anything and they guide users to the most popular locations in your marketplace.
+Default locations improve UX, since users don't need to type anything and they guide users to the most popular locations in your marketplace.

-We want to change those since our CottageDays marketplace operates in different locations than Saunatime.
+In addition to current location, we want to help users find listings in specific locations.
 Let's add a suggestion: _"Auckland, New Zealand"_.

 ## Change configDefaultLocationSearches.js